Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Algorithm of GT-HMC for group manifolds

-Note that, when $(u,\lambda)$ is sufficiently close to the solution, the map $E_{\rm new}$ is nearly equal to $E$ and the right coefficient of $\Delta\lambda$ becomes close to unity.
-We therefore employ the simplified Newton method of the following form \cite{Fukuma:2023eru}: \footnote{ This is the GT-HMC version of the fixed-point method introduced in Ref.~\cite{Fujii:2013sra}, where HMC updates are considered for configurations on a (single connected component of) Lefschetz thimble. }
+Note that, once $(u,\lambda)$ is sufficiently close to the solution, the map $E_\textrm{new}$ is nearly equal to $E$ and the right coefficient of $\Delta\lambda$ becomes close to unity.
+We therefore employ the simplified Newton method of the following form \cite{Fukuma:2023eru}: \footnote{ This is a group-manifold extension of the simplified GT-HMC algorithm \cite{Fukuma:2023eru} that uses the fixed-point method introduced in Ref.~\cite{Fujii:2013sra}, the latter performing HMC updates directly on a single Lefschetz thimble in flat space $\bbC^N$. }